castedo/cnest/docs/index.md

 shell sessions.
 Containers used in this way are referred to here as [nest containers](what-are-nest-containers.md).
-Read [What are next containers?](what-are-nest-containers.md) to learn more.
+Read [What are nest containers?](what-are-nest-containers.md) to learn more.

 If you have any suggestions or additions for this guide to nest containers, [start a discussion](https://github.com/castedo/cnest/discussions).